-Sharon on the Sarameca.
+Sharon on the Saramacca.

-THE reader will recollect that the establishment, begun by our Brethren in the territory of Surinam on the river Cottika, was abandoned in 1745.
+THE reader will recollect that the establishment, begun by the Brethren in the territory of Surinam on the river Cottika, was abandoned in 1745.
 However, the idea of commencing a mission in this district was not entirely relinquished, and events soon occurred, which rendered it very desirable to make new efforts in these parts.
-The land belonging to PILGERHUT was found insufficient for the maintenance of the many christian Indians who resided there.
-This led to their frequent dispersion, which proved detrimental to their progress in christian knowledge and practice.
-The directors of our missions, being desirous to remove these impediments, sent two brethren, C. Daehne, (who had been in the country before but had returned to Europe) and Mark Ralfs to Paramaribo, for the purpose of inquiring into the practicability of forming one or more missionary settlements in the territory of Surinam.
+The land belonging to PILGERHUT was found insufficient for the maintenance of the many Christian Indians who resided there.
+This led to their frequent dispersion, which proved detrimental to their progress in Christian knowledge and practice.
+The directors of the missions, being desirous of removing these impediments, sent two brethren.
+C. Daehne, (who had been in the country before but had returned to Europe) and Mark Ralfs, to Paramaribo, for the purpose of enquiring into the practicability of forming one or more missionary settlements in the territory of Surinam.
 They arrived on the last day of the year 1754, hired a private lodging, and worked at their trades, with a view to watch a favourable opportunity for effecting their purpose.
 Through the friendly interference of Mr. Loesner, they found in the present governor, Van der Meer, a kind friend and benefactor, who was willing to promote their design.
 They had, however, to wait till the year 1756, before they could obtain the consent of the government in Holland, together with a renewal of those privileges, which had been conceded to the Brethren in 1740.

-\ For a more detailed account of the events related in this Section, sec, Risler's Select Narratives, Part ii.
-Sec.
-3. p.
-15-96.
 Every needful preparation being thus made, two married missionaries, who had formerly resided in the country and understood the language, together with five unmarried brethren, left Holland and arrived in Surinam in November.
-They were accompanied by Nicholas Garrison, formerly a sea-captain, who had volunteered his services, to navigate the rivers and assist in surveying the land granted to them.
-They entered upon this business before the end of the month, and succeeded in surveying and laying out a considerable tract of land for two settlements, the one on the river Corentyn, and the other on the Sarameca.
-The hardships and dangers, attending this undertaking were almost incredible, but God helped them often in the most wonderful manner.
+They were accompanied by Nicholas Garrison, formerly a naval-captain, who had volunteered his services to navigate the rivers and assist in surveying the land granted to them.
+They entered upon this business before the end of the month, and succeeded in surveying and laying out a considerable tract of land for two settlements, the one on the river Corentyn, and the other on the Saramacca.
+The hardships and dangers, attending this undertaking, were almost incredible, but God often helped them in the most wonderful manner.

 When they arrived in the mouth of the Corentyn, Grabenstein, one of the missionaries grew so ill, that they were obliged to sail up the river with all possible expedition to bring him to the house of the postmaster, where he expired in a few days.
 Capt.
 Garrison, though he had made many long and perilous voyages, was often thrown into the greatest perplexity.
 He writes himself, "when we reached the mouths of rivers, with which I was totally unacquainted, we were frequently in the most imminent danger of suffering shipwreck, and of losing our provisions and every thing else on board.
 That we escaped these disasters, I ascribe not to my own skill, nor to any human aid, for there was none within our reach, but to the invisible agency of divine Providence.
 All the brethren, except Daehne and myself, were sick.
 Our difficulties were not a little increased, as we had to transact our business in the rainy season, which this year was uncommonly severe.
-In measuring the land we had constantly to wade in water, and more than once Daehne and I spent forty-eight hours in heavy rain in a small canoe."
+In measuring the land we had constantly to wade in water, and more than once Daehne and I spent forty-eight hours in heavy rain in a small cance."